Jakub-Lukac/TF-CI-CD-Example/README.md

 ## Pipeline Overview

-The CI/CD pipeline takes advantage of built-in feature of GitHub Actions to specify inputs for the workflow.
+The CI/CD pipeline takes advantage of built-in feature of GitHub Actions to specify `inputs for the workflow`.
 Each input represents a single customer.
-Based on this input parameter the corresponding .tfvars, .out files are used.
-Additionally, the corresponding workspace is created.
+Based on this input parameter the `corresponding .tfvars, .out files` are used.
+Additionally, the `corresponding workspace` is selected, **if the workspace does not exists yet, then it is created.**

+## GitHub repository environemts

+The CI/CD Pipeline consits of two jobs, `terraform_plan` and `terraform_apply`, each run in different environment. `terraform_plan` runs in the `staging` environemt, and `terraform_apply` runs in the `prod` environemt.
+The `prod` environment has been assigned protection rule **(Only the designated reviewer can run the job)**.
+The purpose of this step is to ensure that the reviewer checks if `terraform_plan` outputs expected plan and then applies it inside the `terraform_apply`.